Quick Summary

 Summary

-London black cab fares are calculated using the official 2026 TfL tariffs (£4.40 minimum, £4.10–£5.25/mile depending on time of day).
+London black cab fares are calculated using the official TfL tariffs (£4.40 minimum from 25 April 2026 per TfL Notice 04/26, £4.10–£5.25/mile depending on time of day).
 Black cab fares are metered and variable — they change based on traffic, time of day, and route.
-For fixed-fare guaranteed prices, particularly on airport transfers and longer journeys, pre-booking with LondonAirport-Taxi.com is typically 30–40% cheaper.
+Key changes include higher airport drop-off charges across Heathrow, Gatwick, Stansted, Luton and London City, plus a new LCY black-cab meter add-on — all detailed in the surcharge table above.
+For fixed-fare guaranteed prices, particularly on airport transfers and longer journeys, pre-booking with LondonAirport‑Taxi.com is typically 30–40% cheaper.
 Use the booking form on this page for an instant fixed-fare quote.
 We're a TfL-licensed Private Hire Operator rated 4.9/5 across 450+ reviews, with fixed Heathrow fares from £45, meet-and-greet at all UK airports, automatic flight monitoring, and 24/7 service.
 Most importantly: no surge pricing, no time-based charges, no surprises at the meter.
 Get an instant fixed-fare quote.
-For more reading, see our London taxi fares 2026 guide, Uber vs Black Cab vs Minicab, how much are taxis in London (with USD), and cheapest way Heathrow to Central London.
+For more reading, see how much is a black cab in London and the cheapest way Heathrow to Central London.